How To Get Rid of Fruit Flies Quickly

 • DIY Video: How to Get Rid of Fruit Flies with Vinegar;

-• Baking soda: Baking soda can be used to kill fruit flies.
+• Baking soda: Baking soda can kill fruit flies.
 You can make a baking soda trap by mixing equal parts baking soda and sugar.
 Place the mixture in a small bowl and cover it with plastic wrap.
-Poke a few holes in the plastic wrap so the fruit flies can escape.
-The fruit flies will be attracted to the sugar but die when they come into contact with the baking soda.

 • Vodka: Vodka can also be used to kill fruit flies.
 Fill a spray bottle with vodka around areas where the fruit flies are congregating.
 The vodka will kill the fruit flies on contact.